 This network will connect people's homes to neighborhood schools, parks, the Bicycle Spine Network, and serve as first-last mile connections to bus routes.
-It will focus on traffic calming and be comprised primarily of bike boulevards, enhanced bike lanes on streets with speeds 25 mph or lower, and short off-street paved pathway connections.
+It will focus on traffic calming and be comprised primarily of bike boulevards, bike lanes, and short off-street paved pathway connections.